Mortgage calculator

 It might also be helpful to use a mortgage broker, who can offer more specific advice.

-Brokers are more likely to know what kind of calculations mortgage providers make, and which ones are more willing to lend to self-employed people.
+Brokers are more likely to know what kind of calculations mortgage providers make.
+They’ll also know which ones are more willing to lend to self-employed people.

 Get more information about self-employed mortgages.